Columbus Messenger

-Each of the six papers is published every other Sunday and feature happenings with local government, community organizations and human interest stories.
+Each of the six papers published every other Sunday and feature happenings with local government, community organizations and human interest stories.

-All can be read online at www.columbusmessenger.com
+Columbus Messenger ceased on April 11, 2025.

 Canal Winchester edition

-The Canal Winchester Messenger covers Canal Winchester and is distributed to homes in the Canal Winchester school district, includes drop sites at local businesses and libraries..
+The Canal Winchester Messenger covers Canal Winchester and is distributed to homes in the Canal Winchester school district, includes drop sites at local businesses and libraries.

 Groveport edition

 The Groveport Messenger covers Groveport and Obetz and distributed to all Groveport Madison School District homes as well as the city of Obetz.

 Grove City edition

 The Grove City Messenger Covering all of City of Grove City and Commercial Point.

 Westside edition

 The Westside Messenger Covering Lincoln Village, Prairie Twp., Westgate, Galloway.

 Madison County edition

 The Madison Messenger covers Madison County, Ohio, including London, Mount Sterling, West Jefferson, South Solon, Sedalia, Summerford and all rural routes, and distributed to ZIP codes 43140, 43143, 43162, 43153, 43151 and 43064.
 The Madison Messenger also goes to South Charleston in Clark County the first Monday of each month.